 Concentrations of Credit Risk - Financial instruments that subject the Company to credit risk consist principally of cash and receivables.
 Cash balances are maintained in local financial institutions and at times the balances may be in excess of federally insured limits.
 Management believes the risk of loss to be minimal.
 Receivables consist primarily of amounts due from natural gas purchasers primarily located in the Rocky Mountain region of the United States.
 The Company does not ordinarily require collateral, but in the case of receivables for joint interest operations, the Company will have the ability to offset amounts due against the participant's share of production from the related property.
-At June 31, 2013, the Company did not conduct any joint interest operations.
+At December 31, 2013, the Company began joint interest operations with the start of its development program in Wyoming..